Cucalorus Film Foundation

 Beth Steelman, Chair

-A Wilmington native, Beth White Steelman kept a movie scrapbook when she was growing up.
-After graduating from Salem College (majoring in psycology and Spanish), Beth worked as a newspaper reporter, a Girl Scout communications director, a public relations consultant and a fundraiser for various non-profits.
+A Wilmington native, Beth Steelman kept a movie scrapbook when she was growing up.
+After graduating from Salem College (majoring in psycology and Spanish), Steelman worked as a newspaper reporter, a Girl Scout communications director, a public relations consultant and a fundraiser for various non-profits.
 She and her husband Ben have traveled to six of the seven continnets.
 Her family home in Carolina place is available for location shooting, in case anybody's interested.

 Robert Sharp, Past Chair